Olympic1/Icon_Packs_KSP/README.md

 ### Installation
   1. Download the latest [Alternate Resource Panel][thread:arp] from the thread.
-  2. Download the latest [Icon Pack][ICONS:rel-github] from the releases section of this GitHub repo.
+  2. Download the latest [icons pack][ICONS:rel-github] from the releases section of this GitHub repo.
   3. Extract both .zip files in your KSP installation's `GameData` folder.

 **Layout:**